 Train at the Right Time.
 Women typically see more fat loss when they eat pre-workout and fast after exercise.
 Men, on the other hand, are more flexible but tend to see benefits when training fasted and having a post-workout meal.

 Supplement With EAAs.
 Aminos acids increase fat oxidation during workouts and keep the body from cannibalizing muscle when taken prior to fasted training.
 Taking EAAs is also a potent hack for extending a fast post-workout, as they provide muscles with the proteins needed for rebuilding and recovery but allow you to continue burning fat until the next meal.

 Due to different hormonal profiles, women have to take some special considerations when intermittent fasting.
 For women, fasting creates a major reduction of Kisspeptin, which is a precursor to reproductive hormones.
 Therefore, fasting can lead to a significant decrease in sex hormone production in women, which can cause a whole host of symptoms including hormonal imbalances, loss of menstrual cycle, infertility, or thyroid issues.
 Women also produce less leptin than men, which means that they are more sensitive to hunger when food intake is restricted.

 So, should women try intermittent fasting at all?

 It depends.
-Fasting is not a good idea for women who are very lean (under 18% body fat) and/or extremely active, have subclinical hypothyroidism, have hormone disorders, have a history of an eating disorder, or are pregnant, breastfeeding, or trying to conceive.
+Fasting may not be a good idea for women who are very lean (under 18% body fat) and/or extremely active, have subclinical hypothyroidism, have hormone disorders, have a history of eating disorders, or are pregnant, breastfeeding, or trying to conceive.

 Healthy women typically do best with shorter or less frequent fasts, such as: